eaton-lab/fundamentals/docs/class-phylogeny.md

 ### Genealogical variation
 - Different unlinked regions of the genome trace back different genealogical histories.
-- Linked regions of the genome trace back similar genealogical histories.
-This similarity IS THE SOURCE of linkage disequilibrium.
+- Linked regions of the genome trace back more similar genealogical histories (i.e., they share more ancestors in common).
+This similarity is the cause of linkage disequilibrium.

 ### The top of a population model
 - We learned that the expected waiting time until all samples in a population